 When it comes to applying for a new job, your CV could be just the ticket to get that initial foot in the door and secure an interview.
 But how do you ensure your CV is added to the ‘interview pile’ rather than straight to the bin?

-Putting together a successful CV is easy, once you know how.
-It’s a case of taking all your skills and experience and tailoring them to the job you’re applying for.
-But what if you haven’t got the right criteria?, I hear you say.
-Well, I’ve put together the following top 10 tips to help you create a successful CV…
+Putting together a successful CV is easy, once you know how to.
+It’s a case of taking all your skills and experience and tailoring them to the job you’re applying.
+But what if you haven’t got the right criteria, I hear you say.
+Well, I’ve put together the following top 10 tips to help you create a successful CV.

 1. Get the basics right